 eight ounces of chicken broth

-one small/medium size lemon, zest and hand-squeezed juice separated
+one small to medium lemon, with the zest and hand-squeezed juice separated

 two garlic cloves, sliced